I’m going to go out on a limb and assume a few things about us.

 - 2014 into 2015 was tough.
 From the outside looking in, it probably seemed like I was doing really well, but I was suffering big time.
 I was working tirelessly, freelancing whenever I could find even the most random of gigs (there was a time where I was the person tweeting on behalf of Visa.
 How I got that account password, I’ll never know!), and I was pretty miserable.
 I felt like I was doing nothing but spinning my wheels.

-- Mid 2015 – tired, but determined – was when I really started to transition into being an Online Business Manager.
+- Mid 2015 – tired, but determined – was when I really started to transition and go in a better direction.
 This is when I connected with Melanie Duncan and began working with her to run her online business membership program called Business Class.
+In Business Class, I create all the trainings for the program, help our members grow their business, and manage the community.

 - Working with Melanie and her husband, Devin, has been a turning point in my online career.
 I’ve learned from both of them how to work smarter, not harder, which has allowed me to expand what I do with clients, provide more value in my work, make more money, and have way more free time than ever before.

 - This year marks yet another new chapter in my online business journey.
-Aside from my work with Melanie Duncan, I will be working with a limited number of female business owners who want to learn how to scale their profits online.
+Aside from my work with Melanie Duncan, I will be working with a limited number of clients who want to learn how to scale their PIFT (profits, impact and free time).
 I will be working with these business owners and helping them optimize their offers and launch profitable sales funnels.

-If you are a one woman operation interested in dramatically increasing how much money your business makes this year, and you would like to know more about working with me, click the button below.
+If you are an business owner interested in dramatically increasing how much money make this year, and you would like to know more about working with me, click the button below.